-By law, all people will have physical access to our buildings.
-Service animals are welcome and will have access.
-Please call us at (517) 676-2012 if you need to change how you receive or access services.
-If you need more help, we will help connect you with the correct people who can help.
+By law, all people must have physical access to our buildings.
+Service animals are welcome.
+Please let us know when you schedule your appointment if you need special accommodations to receive or access services.
+If you need more help, we will connect you with the correct people who can help.

-Consumer Financial Responsibilities
+Your Financial Responsibilities